katyukha/odoo-rpc-client/docs/source/intro.rst

                 emp = emp_obj.read(emp_id, ['state'])
                 return emp[0]['state']

-4. Not Your plugin is done.
+4. Now Your plugin is done.
 Let's test it.
    Run ``openerp_proxy`` and try to import it

     ::